Japan Core Machine Orders Gain 0.6% In April

-The value of core machine orders in Japan was up a seasonally adjusted 0.6 percent on month in April, the Cabinet Office said on Wednesday - coming in at 802.9 billion yen.
+The overall value of core machine orders in Japan advanced a seasonally adjusted 0.6 percent on month in April, the Cabinet Office said on Wednesday - standing at 802.9 billion yen.

 That missed expectations for an increase of 2.7 percent and was down from 3.7 percent in March.